aksommerville/fullmoon4/etc/doc/archive-format.md

 Some resources (string and instrument) pack multiple resources into one source file, they are `src/data/TYPE/QUALIFIER`.
 Image resources will also eventually get a qualifier but I haven't decided anything around that yet.

+Sound ID are currently restricted to 1..127.
+We could expand that in the future by using Program Change and Bank Select on the sound effects channel, but for now I think 127 will do.